geo-ant/varpro/README.md

 let c = fit_result.linear_coefficients().unwrap();
 ```

-For more examples please refer to the crate documentation.
+For more in depth examples, please refer to the crate documentation.

 ### Fit Statistics

-Additionally to the `fit` member function, the `LevMarSolver` also provides a
+Additionally to the `fit` member function, the `LevMarSolver` provides a
 `fit_with_statistics` function that calculates quite a bit of useful additional statistical
 information.